omgnetwork/web-wallet/README.md

 1. Install dependencies by running `yarn install` from the root

 2. Create a `.env` file in the root and add your configuration.
+See `.env.template` for an example with fake variables.

 ```env
 REACT_APP_WATCHER_URL=        the watcher url
 REACT_APP_PLASMA_ADDRESS=     the plasma framework address